South Bristol Crematorium

 Is a cremation right for my loved one?

-Firstly, were they religious?
-Often, religious beliefs influence the decision as some religions prohibit cremations, whilst others prefer it over burial.
+Some religious beliefs influence the decision, as some religions prohibit cremations, whilst others prefer it over burial.

-Once your loved one’s cremation has been completed, you can pick up their ashes whenever this feels right to you.
+Once your loved one’s cremation has been completed, you can pick up their ashes whenever this feels right to you, giving you more flexibility in your grief.
 Once you have these ashes, it’s up to you where they’re kept.

-Some choose to scatter then in a place they associate with their loved ones – a place they enjoyed visiting together perhaps – while others choose to keep them close by in the home.
-You might even choose to have the ashes put into a piece of jewellery, enabling you to carry your loved one with you everywhere.
+Some choose to scatter them in a place they associate with their loved ones – a place they enjoyed visiting together, perhaps – while others choose to keep them close by in the home.
+You might even choose to utilise other memorial services, like having the ashes put into a piece of jewellery, enabling you to carry your loved one with you everywhere.

 Choosing what to do with the ashes is a personal decision.
 So, if your family members each have different ideas, ashes can also be separated out.
 This enables each family member to do what feels right for them.